Introduction to Peridot, Sardonyx, and Spinel

 Symbolism | Peridot: Light, Healing; Sardonyx: Courage, Happiness; Spinel: Revitalization, Hope |

-Origins | Peridot: Found in Egypt; Sardonyx: Traced back to Egypt and Rome; Spinel: Mistaken for Ruby in many places around the world |
+Origins | Peridot: Found in Egypt; Sardonyx: Traced back to Egypt and Rome; Spinel: Mistaken for Ruby across many regions globally |

 Mythology and Beliefs | Peridot: “Gem of the sun”, wards off evil spirits; Sardonyx: Bravery, clear communication; Spinel: Hope, revitalization |